published 8/26/04

 The chemical composition of human biology

 What’s our chemistry?
 Everybody knows that we are mostly made of H2O: about 65% of our substance, actually.
-The crew of the starship Enterprise, under the command of Captain Jean Luc Picard, was once creatively insulted by a dry, crystalline life form: the humans were slandered as “ugly bags of mostly water.”
-The wee crystal beasties certainly pegged us chemically!
+In 1988 in real life, stardate 1463.9, the crew of the starship Enterprise, under the command of Captain Jean Luc Picard, was once creatively insulted by a dry, crystalline life form: the humans were slandered as “ugly bags of mostly water.”1 The wee crystal beasties certainly pegged us chemically!
 As for the aesthetics, I suppose it all depends on who’s looking.

 Let’s go a little deeper than that, though.